 Let's get started with the facts and the skincare benefits!

 Will I Get High After Using These Skincare Products?

 The two key Cannabis components are cannabidiol and tetrahydrocannabinol (THC).

 THC is the "psychoactive" aspect of smoking marijuana and is the reason why recreational use is illegal in some states.

-CBD is non-psychoactive and can actually counteract the effects of THC.
+Full spectrum hemp is non-psychoactive and can actually counteract the effects of THC.

 Therefore, there are only trace amounts of THC in skincare products, so you can't get high when using them.

 Where Does Full Spectrum Hemp Come From?

 Full spectrum hemp and marijuana get mixed up because they both come from the same plant species, Cannabis sativa.